airgap-it/tezos-kotlin-sdk/README.md

 ## Modules Overview

-Tezos Kotlin SDK is a multi-module project.
+The Tezos Kotlin SDK is a multi-module project.
 It has been designed to allow its users to use only the required minimum of functionality that meets their needs, thus optimizing the amount of redundant and unwanted code and dependencies.
 The library modules can be divided into 3 categories:
 - Core
 - Plugin